vasekp/genetic/README.md

 # Introduction

-This is a simple genetic algorithm framework written in C++11 and intending to be generic and simple to use.
+This is a simple genetic algorithm framework written in C++11 and intending to be generic, thread-safe and simple to use.
 The encoding, and indeed any internal structure of the candidate and fitness, are completely up to the particular implementation.
 At the moment a total ordering of candidates must be available, however, limiting the use to single-objective optimization schemes.

 The header currently declares a virtual ICandidate class template, meant to be specialized and derived from, and a Population class template supporting